nus-cs2113-AY2425S1/ip/docs/README.md

 ```

 ## Adding items to the list
+Important: To save any items added to your list of tasks close the current session with the `bye` command.
+Otherwise, they will not be saved.

 ### Adding todos
 Use the `todo` command and write in the todo description.